groovy/gmaven/groovy-maven-plugin/src/site/markdown/execute.md

 by default, so the phase must always be configured, and the phase will depend highly on what the purpose is that you are executing a script for.

+This goal works with and without a project.
+When a project is available additional [classpath](classpath.html) configuration options are avaiable.

 All context [variables](variables.html) are availble for use in executed scripts.

 ## Source